jennybc/operation-chromebook/README.md

 sudo apt-get install r-base r-base-dev
 ```

 Install old Gstreamer, because RStudio requires.
 Set things up so Ubuntu does not "helpfully" upgrade these.
+Note these versions are different from those that appear in the linked posts I'm using for reference.

 ```
 wget http://ftp.ca.debian.org/debian/pool/main/g/gstreamer0.10/libgstreamer0.10-0_0.10.36-1.5_amd64.deb